 Keeping pace with the ever-changing state of media is a daunting task for just about everyone, including schools and universities.
-Helping the newly-opened Montclair State Univerisity School of Communications and Media meet the learning requirements of today and tomorrow’s students is Sony Professional and the integration firms KMH Integration, Control Concepts, Inc., and Commercial Technology Contractors Incorporated (CTCI).
+Helping the newly-opened Montclair State Univerisity School of Communications and Media meet the learning requirements of today and tomorrow’s students is Sony Professional and the technology firms KMH Integration, Control Concepts, Inc., Commercial Technology Contractors Incorporated (CTCI), and The Sextant Group.

 The media school features one of the first Ultra HD 4K studio for broadcast and production and control rooms located on a university campus.

 Sony Pro points out the school also features Ultra HD 4K production facilities, screening rooms, theaters and classrooms outfitted with its latest products.

 A major point of emphasis for Montclair State University, Sony Professional, KMH, Control Concepts and CTCI was to ensure the investment made facilities enable relevant education for years to come.